RosettaCommons/documentation/Configuring-Required-Inputs.md

 depth         <value>
 ```

-# Setting Up a Job
+## Putting it All Together (Setting up a Job)
-The flexibility of the membrane protein framework is designed to work synchronously with the resource manager.
-For more about setting up resource description files, please refer to <link to RM wiki page>
+The RosettaMembrane framework requires that one of these data files be generated for each chain specified.
+Therefore, the resource definition file (as part of the ResourceManager) is used as a means of organizing these inputs.
+For more about setting up resource description files, please refer to the ResourceManager documentation (note - still internal dox)

-Below is an example Resource Definition file for a pose with 3 chains and a membrane chain.
-The first chain (A) accepts the topology-based protein embedding and the second (B) searches for normal and center.
+Below is an example Resource Definition file for a pose with 2 chains.

 ```
 <JD2ResourceManagerJobInputter>